What does "Pickups" mean under the map?

 Why don't you track the House of Representatives too?

-that took place after the 2010 census, no district has any history to use.
+that took place after the 2010 census, no district has enough history to use.

 What do the terms "strong," "weak," and "barely" mean?